ucc23/updt_UCC/DBs_edits.md

 astrometry match those of the GCs Gran 3 and 4.
 HSC 2605 has very similar coordinates and proper motions to globular NGC 5139 but its parallax is different, so it was not removed.

-Also removed moving groups and Theia entries.
+In the initial UCC version all the Theia entries were removed along with the moving groups.
+In the updated version the Theia entries labeled as OCs were re-incorporated.

-Many HSC clusters have center values that do not align with the medians of their members.
+Some ~160 HSC clusters have center values that do not align with the medians of their members.
+Changed these centers to the member' medians.

+Added standard deviation columns for 'AV50,MOD50,logAge50', obtained from the 84th and 16th percentiles.

 BH        --> VDBH per CDS recommendation (added 'vdBergh-Hagen' so that the naming isn't lost)